 - Unofficial transcripts

-- Recommendation letter from a faculty member at home institution who can speak to your potential to participate effectively in research in a developing country setting
+- Name and email of a faculty member at your home institution who we could contact about your potential to participate effectively in research.

 If you have questions, please email firstname.lastname@example.org.